Krakaw/TOTP/README.md

-# TOTP
+# TROTP

 A CLI tool for managing TOTP accounts.
 All accounts are stored in a local file that's encrypted with the provided password.
 If you don't provide the -p argument it will expect the password on stdin.

-Running `totp` without any arguments will run the TUI interface.
+Running `trotp` without any arguments will run the TUI interface.

 [![Lint and Test](https://github.com/Krakaw/TOTP/actions/workflows/test.yml/badge.svg)](https://github.com/Krakaw/TOTP/actions/workflows/test.yml)